Jacques-Marie-Louis Monsabré: Life

 The classic and elegant form of Monsabré's discourses attracted the educated class of France.
 "His intense love of souls and apostolic zeal made his discourses throb with life, and his clear and profoundly theological mind enabled him to shed light even upon the most abstruse tenets of the faith, while his earnest and impassioned appeals to all the noblest impulses of man always met with an enthusiastic response."

 In 1890 he preached the Advent sermons in Rome.
 In 1891 he gave the same course in Toulouse.
-On the death of Monsignor Freppel, Bishop of Angers, he was invited to fill the vacancy in the Chamber of Deputies, but declined.
+On the death of Charles-Émile Freppel, bishop of Angers, he was invited to fill the vacancy in the Chamber of Deputies, but declined.

 In 1871 he was sent to the General Chapter of Ghent to represent his province and in 1898 to that of Avila as Definitor.
 His preaching closed with the oration delivered at Reims on the occasion of the fourteenth centenary of the baptism of Clovis, King of the Franks.

 From 1903 he lived in retirement.
 In that year the Dominican convent in which he lived was confiscated by the government, and he was obliged to take refuge in a modest home, in which he died.